bigboy11111RBLX/Biggs-JS-Bot-Template/README.md

 6. Repleace the token '-' with your token, keep the ' '
 7. Finally you are done setting up the bare bones!
 To start the bot, type int he terminal node .
 8. Now, you can go into the bot files and edit or add your own commands!

+*To update the bot files if wanted, copy and paste code within file under the commands folder.*

 ## Features
 Message logging under terminal